r-karamad/btn-rates/README.md

-# btn-rates
+# BTC to Currency Exchange Rates
-This repo contains a small Django app for getting bitcoin exchange rates.
+This repo contains a small Django app for getting bitcoin exchange rates to other currencies.